ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 simulations run on Gaea.
 We start by running C48 resolution simulations nudged to the coarsened state of the C384 resolution model, which we output every fifteen minutes in the form of intermediate restart files from the C384 runs.
-In addition to nudging several atmosphere fields, we also prescribe values seen by the land surface; these fields come from the diagnostics produced by the fine-resolution runs.
+In addition to nudging several atmospheric fields, we also prescribe values seen by the land surface; these fields come from the diagnostics produced by the fine-resolution runs.